Terms and Conditions

 5.2.3 Any necessary inoculations and appropriate evidence to prove requirements have been complied with.

-5.4 Any loss suffered as a result of the Passenger’s failure to comply with clause 5.2 will be at the Passenger’s cost (including any additional travel or accommodation expenses or fines).
-Any cost to FOCL must be reimbursed immediately on demand by the Passenger.
-FOCL will have no liability to the Passenger whatsoever in the event the Passenger cannot partake of any element of the Holiday as a result of noncompliance
+5.4 Any loss suffered as a result of the Passenger’s failure to comply with this clause 5 will be at the Passenger’s cost (including any additional travel or accommodation expenses or fines).
+Any cost to FOCL must be reimbursed immediately by the Passenger on demand.
+FOCL will have no liability to the Passenger whatsoever in the event the Passenger cannot partake in any element of the Holiday as a result of non-compliance with this clause 5.

-5.6 In the event that a Passenger’s name is misspelt upon booking, this may be corrected free of charge until the tickets allowing embarkation of the vessel have been issued by FOCL.
+5.6 In the event that a Passenger’s name is misspelt upon booking, this may be corrected free of charge prior to the tickets allowing embarkation of the vessel being issued by FOCL.
 Thereafter, a charge of £100 will apply per Booking to cover the administrative cost of amending the Booking.
 Please note the separate provision applying to flight ticket changes at clause 5.8 below.

 5.9 FOCL shall have no liability in circumstances where a name change or other attempt to amend the details of a Booking results in the cancellation of an element of the Holiday by a third party provider.
 In the event that the actions of a third party provider mean that neither the Passenger nor any Replacement Passenger can partake of the relevant Holiday, the cancellation provisions at clause 6 shall apply.
 For the avoidance of doubt, under no circumstances may a Passenger resell a Holiday for a sum greater than the full price paid for the Holiday by the Passenger.

-5.10 A request to transfer from one Holiday to another may, in FOCL’s sole discretion, be accepted by FOCL on one occasion per Booking, provided it is made more than 90 days before the Departure Date, or 180 days before the Departure Date for a Long Cruise.
-Where FOCL consents to such a transfer, the terms and conditions that are relevant at the time of the transfer shall apply.
-These may be different from the terms that applied at the time of the original Booking.
+5.10 A Passenger’s request to transfer from one Holiday to another (distinct from substituting another Passenger into a Booking) may, in FOCL’s sole discretion, be accepted by FOCL on one occasion per Booking, provided it is made more than 90 days before the Departure Date, or 180 days before the Departure Date for a Long Cruise.
+Where FOCL consents to such a transfer, the terms and conditions that are relevant at the time of the transfer shall apply, and a £100 per person administrative fee will be chargeable on the completion of the transfer.
+The applicable terms and conditions may be different from those that applied at the time of the original Booking.
 Any Special Offers or discounts that applied to the original Holiday will not apply to the alternative Holiday.

 5.12 Where the alternative Holiday is cancelled by you, FOCL will be entitled to retain as a non-refundable deposit the higher of: